yiisoft/config/README.md

 }
 ```

+This can be useful when developing.
+If the config package is a dependency of your package,
+and you do not need to create a merge plan file when developing your package.
+For example, this is implemented in [yiisoft/yii-runner](https://github.com/yiisoft/yii-runner).

 ## Environments

 The plugin supports creating additional environments added to the base configuration.
 This allows you to create